Smoker Grill Comparison

 Adjusting the temperature is essential when grilling.
-The Traeger gives users nice heat-range options with the twist if a dial.
+Both Traeger and Green Mountain give users nice heat-range options with the twist of a dial.
 Choose from smoke all the way up to 450 degrees.
-An auger will slowly feed your wood pellets into a hopper.
+Some Green Mountain models can reach temperatures of 550º F. An auger will slowly feed your wood pellets into a hopper.
 Depending on the temperature you’ve set, more or fewer pellets will be fed into the hopper to ensure a consistent cooking temperature.

-The Traeger uses wood pellets.
-The Big Green Egg uses natural lump charcoal.
-Both come in easy-to-store bags.
+Both the Traeger and Green Mountain use wood pellets.
 As long as you have fuel on hand, you’ll be set for even the biggest back yard events.

-Your tongs will get bored, whether you choose a Traeger or Big Green Egg.
-That’s because flipping your food has become a thing of the past thanks to Traeger’s convection-style cooking and the Big Green Egg’s circulating heat.
+Your tongs will get bored, whether you choose a Traeger or Green Mountain.
+That’s because flipping your food has become a thing of the past thanks to convection-style cooking.
 Just set the temperature and a timer.

-Coastal has several brands, including Traeger and Big Green Egg grills, wood pellets, natural lump charcoal, planks, covers, pizza stones, and more in stock right now.
+Coastal has several brands, including Traeger and Green Mountain grills, wood pellets, natural lump charcoal, planks, covers, pizza stones, and more in stock right now.
 Stop by your local store and come home with everything you need for the best barbecue ever.